Skip to content

 Testing

 Many users want to set up a test to measure the benefit of targeting word-of-mouth.
-Doing so can help identify how this targeting can best work within your mix of Meta campaigns and will help you report the value of Herdify now and in the future.
+Testing can identify how this targeting can best work within your mix of Meta campaigns and can help you report the value of targeting word-of-mouth.

 We recommend that testing follow some simple guidelines: